sagnikc395/kv-store/README.md

-Here’s a clean Python-focused rewrite of your README while keeping the same level of technical depth and positioning:

----

 # kv-store

 A distributed in-memory key-value store built in **Python**, implementing the **Raft consensus algorithm** for fault-tolerant replication across a 3-node cluster.
 Designed as a ground-up exploration of the core engineering primitives behind systems like etcd and Redis Cluster.